kubilus1/autoortho/README.md

 including satellite photo textures.
 These files are typically `.dds` files, though that's not always the case.

+DDS files can contain multiple copies of the same texture at reduced resolutions.
+These are referred to as 'mipmaps'.
+This allows X-Plane to just pull in the minimum amount of data that is required into memory at any given time.
+Typically the maximum resolution for a texture is only required while flying low and for close by tetxures.

 ### How this project leverages this setup (high level description)